NoiseTinker/NamiLib/README.markdown

 NamiLib
 =======

-A library for basic signal generation and processing implemented in C.
+A small and simple library for basic signal generation and processing implemented in C.

-Written as exercise.
+Written to learn about DSP.

 Features
 --------